 Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

-If you timely filed for a federal tax extension (Form 4868), remember that the extension is solely for filing.
-Any estimated income tax balance due should have been paid by April 15th; otherwise, you could incur a late payment penalty and interest.
-Together, they approximate 14% a year – not a bargain even in this economy.
-If you have not made the payment, do it as soon as possible.
-This will minimize the financial hit of interest and the late payment penalty.
+If you timely filed for a 2024 federal personal income tax extension (Form 4868), remember that the extension was solely for filing by 10/15/2025.
+Any estimated income tax balance due should have been paid by April 15th; otherwise, you will likely incur a late payment penalty and interest.
+Together, they approximate 13% a year – not a bargain even in this economy.
+If you have not made the required tax payment, do it as soon as possible.
+This will minimize the financial impact of interest and late payment penalties.
+If you are self-employed or have significant income not subject to withholding, your first three estimated tax payments for 2o25 should have been made by now.
+If you have not made those estimated tax payments, please do so as soon as possible to minimize the estimated tax penalty.

 The One Big Beautiful Bill Act (OBBBA) was signed into law on July 4, 2025.
-The Senate passed its version of the bill on July 1, 2025, which was followed by the House passing a revised version on July 3, 2025.
 This law makes numerous changes to the Tax Code, with most of those changes impacting the 2025 tax returns.
-I will be adding Blogs that will focus on some of the more widespread changes.
-Several of the major changes affect the SALT (state and local tax) limitation (increasing the limit from $10,000 to $40,000, but with AGI phaseout), no tax on tip income (but with an AGI phaseout), and no tax on overtime (again, with AGI phaseout).
+I am posting Blogs that will focus on some of the more widespread changes.
+Several of the major changes affect the SALT (state and local taxes) limitation (increasing the limit from $10,000 to $40,000, but with an AGI phaseout), no tax on tip income (but with an AGI phaseout), and no tax on overtime (again, with an AGI phaseout and a cap on the amount).
 Be sure to check out the Blog for articles on the OBBBA.
+My focus for many articles are providing tax help for 2025 and later.

 Taxpayers within the declared disaster area who have suffered fire damage to their real and personal property may be entitled to claim a casualty loss on their 2024 or 2025 returns.
 Computing the loss can be tricky, and if not done correctly, it can lead to an IRS or FTB tax audit.
-That can be costly if you need to retain a tax resolution specialist to represent you.
-So, please be careful that the casualty loss is reported accurately.
+A tax audit can be costly if you need to retain a tax resolution specialist to represent you.
+So, please be careful that your casualty loss is reported accurately.
 I am available to assist if you, a family member, or a friend needs tax help.

 BACKGROUND

+Need IRS tax help?
 My IRS experience spans nearly 35 years, encompassing technical and managerial positions, culminating in my appointment as Associate Chief in the Office of IRS Appeals.
 During my career at the IRS, I worked on and performed managerial reviews of thousands of IRS cases involving collections, audits, and appeals.
-I bring unmatched insight into how tax matters are examined, collected, and resolved.
+I bring unmatched inside-the-IRS experience into how tax matters are examined, tax collected, and controversies resolved.
 The primary focus of my tax practice is providing clients with IRS tax help for audits, collections, and appeals.
+During my final 19 years at the IRS Appeals, I served as the approving official for Offers in Compromise (OIC) cases in my jurisdiction.
+This training and experience contribute to my success in getting these OIC cases accepted.
+I discuss OICs in more depth here.

-With over 22 years in private practice as an Enrolled Agent (EA) and Federally Authorized Tax Practitioner (FATP), I specialize in resolving complex tax problems—whether they involve audits, collections, or appeals.
-My main office is in Santa Clarita, California, but with today’s technology, I represent clients in all 50 states and internationally.
+With over 22 years in private practice as an Enrolled Agent (EA) and Federally Authorized Tax Practitioner (FATP), I specialize in providing IRS tax help by resolving complex tax controversies—whether they involve audits, collections, or appeals.
+I also prepare current and delinquent individual tax returns for my clients.
+While my main office is located in Santa Clarita, California, I represent clients in all 50 states and internationally thanks to today’s technology.

-My mission is to help you navigate the often-complex processes of the IRS, FTB, and state tax administration, working to minimize financial consequences and reduce the stress that comes with IRS and other tax agency problems.
-The sooner you seek help, the more options—and the lower the cost—your resolution is likely to involve.
-This is your one-stop resource for experienced, results-focused IRS tax help as well as help for resolving tax disputed with the FTB and other tax agencies.
+My mission is to provide IRS tax help to clients navigating the often-complex processes of the IRS, FTB, and state tax administration.
+I strive to minimize financial consequences and reduce the client stress that comes with IRS and other tax agency controversies and enforcement.
+The sooner you seek tax help, the more options—and the lower the cost—your resolution is likely to involve.
+I strive to be your one-stop resource for experienced, results-focused IRS tax help as well as help in resolving tax disputes with the FTB and other state tax agencies.

-TAX PRACTICE AREAS (Click here for more detailed information)
+IRS TAX HELP PRACTICE AREAS (Click here for more detailed information)

 - Individual Tax Return Preparation